cperez85834/Game-hacking/README.md

 # Game-hacking

 # Synopsis
-The purpose of this repository is to keep track of my game hacking projects.
+The purpose of this repository is to keep track of my game hacking projects related to MMOs

 # Motivation
 Ever since I was young I have had a fascination with game hacking; being able to manipulate games to do whatever I want, figure out how they work to exploit them,